vikingeducation/project_danebook/README.md

 Have admin options in the close-up modal for your photos:
 ![Alt text](/app/assets/images/screenshots/photos_index.png?raw=true "Photo management modal")

-And, among other other features, see your list of friends:
+And see your list of friends:
 ![Alt text](/app/assets/images/screenshots/friends.jpg?raw=true "Friends Page")